BACK

 - Only the sheriff can physically remove a squatter from your property.
 You cannot do so, and neither can a police officer.

 This chart shows estimates of the approximate cost of an eviction in Missouri, according to civil procedure in the state and iPropertyManagement.
 A highly accurate estimate of an eviction is impossible to provide, as cases and circumstances vary so widely.
-Remember to factor in other losses due to an eviction as well, such as lost rent, time, and stress.
+Remember to factor in other losses due to an eviction as well, such as lost rent and time.

 Action | Approximate Cost |